Simon-L/foghorn/README.md

 # foghorn

+> :warning: Wildly uncomplete, you're welcome to look around but there's nothing of any use here really

 This repo is mostly just `cmake-init`, with some initial structural bits for audio on JELOS.

 Patch some things: